This section summarizes what has been added to, deprecated in, and removed from MySQL 5.6.

 to be re-compressed after extensive changes.
 The amount of

 padding can now be adjusted dynamically, so that DBAs can

 re-creating the entire table with new parameters, or

 re-creating the entire instance with a different page

 pool, metadata about tables, indexes, and foreign keys

 complements the information from the Performance Schema

-InnoDB now limits the memory used to
+InnoDB now frees up the memory